Shkunn/TRACKIN_DVIC/README.md

 * **thread_stream_image** : send the openCV image with the human detection on it to the <br />
 website for live stream

+## HOW TO USE THE DEMO

+The demo work with a website that you have to launch !
+To see all the detail about this part check this repo : <https://github.com/Polpii/rex_Interface>

 ## EQUIPMENT

 |Name          |Tech                      |